-Dr. Barbara Giesser, a clinical neurologist who has specialized in MS care for more than 20 years, offers advice about how to travel safely and comfortably.
+Dr. Barbara Giesser, a neurologist who has specialized in MS care for over 20 years, offers advice about how to travel safely and comfortably.

 What should I do if I have an exacerbation while traveling?

 In the event of a true exacerbation, seek medical evaluation, preferably by a neurologist.
-However, if you have a predictable response to steroids and you’ll be traveling in an area where medical help might not be available, your physician may give you a prescription for a brief (12 weeks) supply of oral prednisone to take with you just in case.
+If you have a predictable response to steroids and you’ll be traveling in an area with limited medical help, your physician may give you a prescription for a 12 week supply of oral prednisone to take with you just in case.

 I’m packing my injectables in an insulated carry-on bag, but suppose I can’t freeze my gel pack?